jgato/jgato/random_docs/working_with_subgroups_on_ZTP.md

   remediationStrategy:
     maxConcurrency: 1
     timeout: 240
+EOF
 ```

-Once TALM starts the remediation, the new Policy is applied.
+Once TALM starts the remediation, the new Policy (upgrades-4-12-cluster-version-policy) is applied.
 In this case, this will trigger a cluster upgrade.

 ![](assets/upgrading-cluster.png)

-After a while the upgrade is done.
+After a while, the upgrade is done.
 All the Policies are again compliant.
 ![](assets/sno5-compliant-newpolicies.png)

-In this moment, we can say that all the Policies are still valid in the new subgroup, under the new conditions.
-Therefore, we can return SNO5 cluster to its logical group.
-Also, we can include the new tested Policies to the original group.
+We have finished correctly the validation of the new configuration.
+We can conclude that all the Policies are still valid in the new subgroup.
+There, we can include the new tested Policies to the original logical group.
+And of course, we can return SNO5 cluster to its logical group.

 # Apply the new configuration to all the clusters